 - Suspend or remove listings where the number is absent or invalid.

-What happens without one
+What happens without a tourist registration number

 - Your SES.HOSPEDAJES setup may be incomplete.
 The establishment code (código de establecimiento) required for SES.HOSPEDAJES submissions is separate from the tourist registration number, but most regions require active tourist registration before you can legally operate.